 This morning we visit Nijo Castle, the Kyoto residence of the Tokugawa Shogunate and is designated a UNESCO world heritage site.
 It is then on to Kinkakuji, commonly known as the Golden Pavilion.
 A Zen temple and World Heritage site with two floors covered entirely in thin layers of pure gold and detailed architecture incorporating three distinct styles of Shinden, Samurai and Zen.
 We finish with a visit to the Togetsu Bridge, the landmark of Western Kyoto’s Arashiyama District for over four hundred years.

-Later, we board the technological marvel, the Shinkansen (Bullet) train from Kyoto to Nagoya.
+Later, we board the technological marvel, the Shinkansen (Bullet) train from Kyoto to Hamamatsu.
 Travelling of speeds up to 280km/h it provides and incredible experience as the Japanese countryside zips by.
-On arrival into Nagoya you will be transferred to the hotel where the rest of the day is at leisure.
+On arrival into Hamamatsu you will be transferred to the hotel.

 This morning we make our way towards the Mount Fuji area to Lake Ashinoko.
 Lake Ashinoko was formed in the caldera of Mount Hakone after the volcano’s last eruption 3000 years ago.
 Today, the lake with Mount Fuji in the background is the symbol of Hakone.
 The lake’s shores are mostly undeveloped except for small towns in the east and north and a couple of lakeside.
 Later, we visit Gotemba Peace Park to capture a breathtaking view of Mount Fuji, Continue your tour with a visit to the Mount Fuji 5th Station, which at 2300 meters above sea level, the offers a commanding view of the Fuji Five Lakes area below.
-After we make our way to Tokyo where the rest of the day is at leisure.
+After we make our way to Tokyo.

 Day 14: Tokyo (B)